 - Waran Jiten: a Japanese-Dutch dictionary courtesy of Leuven University.
 Has a dutch Rikai addon.

 - Sourceforge: contains a wide variety of software developed by fellow Japanese learners.
 Some, such as Jnovelformatter, Japanese Text Analysis Tool or OCR Manga Reader are particularly noteworthy, others not so much.

 - KULeuven Japanology: the Leuven University Japan Studies homepage.

-- Toktogi: a Korean-English popup dictionary similar to Rikaichan/sama/kun, available both for Firefox and Chrome.
-It’s still a work-in-progress and not as polished as Rikai, but very usable nontheless.
+- Toktogi: a Korean-English pop-up dictionary similar to yomichan, available both for Firefox and Chrome.
+It’s still a work-in-progress and not as polished as Yomichan, but very usable nonetheless.